 How Axes Approaches TMJ Treatment in Innsbrook, MO

 At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Our TMJ treatments in Innsbrook, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.
+Our TMJ treatments in Innsbrook, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Innsbrook, MO